firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 ### The talk

-This is the talk [Piotr Solica](http://solnic.eu) gave at Full-stack fest in 2015 that got me thinking if I am doing everything the right way.
+This is the talk [Piotr Solica](http://solnic.eu) gave at Full-stack fest in 2015 that got me thinking about a better way of doing things.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/rMxurF4oqsc" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/rMxurF4oqsc" frameborder="0" allowfullscreen></iframe><br/>

 If you don't have time to watch it, the gist of it - don't store state.
 Just pass everything to `call` method instead.
 That sounded interesting.
 Rolled up my